 Differences from Photoshop’s Image Processor

-Like I’ve mentioned, this feature isn’t quite perfect as yet.
-There are a few differences from Photoshops implementation, but there are improvements too.
+As I’ve mentioned, this feature isn’t quite perfect as yet.
+There are a few differences from Photoshops implementation, but there are some differences that I see as improvements to Photoshop’s options.

-I would like to see improvements in the file handling, with the option to add folders to the batch process too.
-Having each file format save to its own folder (like Image Processor) would also be welcome.
+I would like to see improvements in Affinity Photo’s Batch Processing file handling – with the option to add folders to the batch process too.
+Having each file format saved to its own folder – the way Adobe Photoshop’s Image Processor does – would also be welcome.

-With the “Batch Job” feature, Affinity Photo has a very powerful counter to Adobe’s Image Processor tool.
+With the “Batch Job” feature, Affinity Photo has a very powerful batch processing tool to counter Adobe’s Image Processor tool in Photoshop.

 If you’ve used both, do let us know which tool you prefer.